-Elizabeth served for 12 years on the Board of Directors of Glide Community Development and the Glide Community Development Organization.
-Combined these two organizations built and manage three high rise housing buildings for the (previously) homeless in San Francisco.
+Elizabeth served for 8 years on the Board of Directors of Glide Community Development Corporation, (including as the Chair of the Board) which built and manage three high rise housing buildings for the (previously) homeless in San Francisco.
 They provide homes and support services for marginalized individuals and families, allowing them to have a stable home and community.
-Most recently she served as Chairman of the Board of Glide Community Development Corporation.

 She has recently completed her term on the International Board of Young President’s Organization.
-At YPO she was one of the founders of the Social Enterprise Networks, bringing together Presidents and CEOs of companies from around the world, the Action Network allows members to pool their connections and expertise to address issues of world peace (for example Israel and Palestine or India and Pakistan), natural disasters, orphans and climate change.
+At YPO she was one of the founders of the Social Enterprise Networks, bringing together Presidents and CEOs of companies from around the world allowing members to pool their connections and expertise to address issues of world peace (for example Israel and Palestine or India and Pakistan), natural disasters, orphans and climate change.

 She served several years as a board member and on the investment committee of Root Capital, deploying funding to farmer cooperatives around the world allowing small scale farmers to continue and prosper.

 She was the founding Chairman of MicroPlace, a service that allows retail investors to invest in Microfinance, until it was sold to EBay in 2006.